WSSP-FM 104.1

 Gary Van Allen (Gary Warne)-1986-Overnights-Guy Gannett Broadcasting Services, Inc.

-Bobby Knight-Afternoons
+Bobby Knight-Mid-days

 Other Names In WSSP History